Sixto María Durán Cárdenas: Personal life

+As a composer, Durán can be placed in the first generation of musicians who developed the theory of Ecuadorian musical nationalism.
 Besides folk music, he liked to compose classical music and chamber music.
 He also wrote articles for several magazines and newspapers.

 In 1946 he began suffering from nephritis, and he died at the age of 71 on January 13, 1947.